 In 1951, the old established company of Broadhead & Conyers of Leeds was purchased to broaden the basis of the production with Kips and Calf, particularly for high fashion finishes for the Shoe and Handbag Industry.
 In order to increase efficiency, the factory in Leeds was closed and amalgamated with the Tannery in Great Harwood during 1955.

 In 1962, it was decided to make available to the trade the long experience of the production of fancy finishes for the Shoe, Equestrian and Handbag Industries.

 In 1985, the business was sold to Roy Winnard, who at the time was the Leather Division Manager.

-The company relocated to its present premises in Thrapston, Northamptonshire in 1990 and continues to provide many other leather related industries with high quality leathers, in particular the equestrian and high end leathergoods market.
+The company relocated in 1990 to Thrapston, Northamptonshire - an area synonymous with the shoe trade, and continued to provide many other related industries with high quality leathers, in particular the equestrian and high end leathergoods market.

 Further growth followed, and the company steadily increased its range to meet with demand from both UK and overseas customers, winning several business export awards along the way.
 Now carrying one of the largest stocks of off the shelf vegetable tanned leathers in the UK, the finishing plant and workforce were expanded in 2018 to cope with an ever increasing workload.

 2019 sees Metropolitan celebrating its 100th year in business, and the company goes from strength to strength, introducing its own range of dyes, stains and colourants and also stocking high quality craft tools for the first time.